python/devguide/devcycle.rst

 Summary
 -------

-There are 6 active branches right now in the Mercurial repository:
+There are 5 open branches right now in the Mercurial repository:

 - the ``default`` branch holds the future 3.4 version and descends from ``3.3`` (future RM: Larry Hastings)